vrslev/ikea-api-client/README.md

+# IKEA API Client

 Manage cart, check available delivery options.

-I will work on improving.
-But if you wish to see new features or suggestions or want to contribute—feel free to open issue or commit to the project.
 Note that all requests are made for Russian IKEA website.
 In future I'll add feature to change country.

 ## Features